ICJIA/icjia-accessibility-portal/content/faqs.md

 ### What is the IITAA?

 **The IITAA (Illinois Information Technology Accessibility Act)** requires Illinois agencies and universities to ensure that their websites, information systems, and information technologies are accessible to people with disabilities.
-The current IITAA 2.1 Standards require conformance with WCAG 2.1 Level AA.
+The current IITAA 2.1 Standards (effective June 2024) require conformance with WCAG 2.1 Level AA.

 **Official IITAA page:** <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/iitaa.html</a>